kyung-lee-official/nestjs-control-panel/README.md

 ### members

 -   [ ] Create a new member, `email` saved as lower case, `CREATE_MEMBER` permission required， and assign the member to the `everyone` group.
--   [x] Conditionally find members by query email (case insensitive), nickname, or roleIds. roleIds delimited by comma `','`, use **or** relationship. `GET_MEMBERS` permission required.
+-   [x] Conditionally find members by query email (case insensitive), nickname, or member-role ids. member-role ids delimited by comma `','`, use **or** relationship. `GET_MEMBERS` permission required.
--   [x] Find members by ids, `GET_MEMBERS` permission required.
+-   [x] Get members by ids, `GET_MEMBERS` permission required.
--   [x] Find a member by id, `GET_MEMBERS | GET_MEMBER_ME` permission required.
+-   [x] Get a member by id, `GET_MEMBERS | GET_MEMBER_ME` permission required.
 -   [x] Update a member by id, can update `nickname`, `UPDATE_MEMBER | UPDATE_MEMBER_ME` permission required.
 -   [x] Update email by member id, `UPDATE_MEMBER | UPDATE_MEMBER_ME` permission required.
--   [x] Update roles by member id, `UPDATE_MEMBER` permission required.
+-   [x] Update member-roles by member id, `UPDATE_MEMBER` permission required.
 -   [x] Update password by member id, `UPDATE_MEMBER | UPDATE_MEMBER_ME` permission required.
 -   [ ] Freeze or unfreeze a member by id, `UPDATE_MEMBER` permission required.
 -   [x] Delete a member by id, `DELETE_MEMBER` permission required.

 ### member-roles

 `member-role` name must be unique (`admin` and `default` are created when the server is seeded), the server should incrementally name the new member-role if the name already exists.
-The `default` member-role should be assigned to all members by default, but members can be removed from the `default` member-role.
+The `default` member-role should be assigned to all members by default, but members are allowed to be removed from the `default` member-role.

 -   [x] Update `admin` permissions to sync with _permissions.enum.ts_, `admin` member-role required.
 -   [x] Create a member-role, `CREATE_MEMBER_ROLE` permission required.
 -   [ ] Create a member-role by copying permissions of an existing member-role, `CREATE_MEMBER_ROLE` permission required.
--   [x] Find all roles, `GET_MEMBER_ROLES` permission required.
+-   [x] Get all member-roles, `GET_MEMBER_ROLES` permission required.
--   [x] Find a member-role by id, `GET_MEMBER_ROLES` permission required.
+-   [x] Get a member-role by id, `GET_MEMBER_ROLES` permission required.
 -   [x] Update a member-role by id, `UPDATE_MEMBER_ROLE` permission required.
 -   [x] Delete a member-role by id, delete even if the member-role has members, `DELETE_MEMBER_ROLE` permission required.

 member-role doesn't have an 'owner' concept, but the following rules must be applied:

 -   [x] The `admin` member-role has full permissions can not be deleted.
 The `admin` member-role's permissions can not be changed.
--   [ ] The `admin` member-role can only have one member, and can be transferred to another member, this action can only be performed by the `admin` member-role. `admin` member-role can't be transferred to a frozen member.
+-   [ ] The `admin` member-role must have and only only one member, and can be transferred to another member, this action can only be performed by the `admin` member-role. `admin` member-role can't be transferred to a frozen member.
 -   [x] The `admin` member can not be deleted.
 -   [x] The `default` member-role has permissions `GET_MEMBER_ME`.
 -   [x] The `default` member-role can not be deleted.